hakeemdeggs/WeatherOrNot/README.md

 ### Description:

-WeatherOrNot is a fairly simple application created to allow users to search for the current weather of any city in the world using OpenWeather API😃
+WeatherOrNot is a fairly simple application created to allow users to search for the current weather of any city in the world using the OpenWeather API😃

 ### Concepts used: